 The high protein content of lucerne silages make it a good replacement for soya bean meal in diets.
 It is also a good complement to maize silage.

 For ruminants, the lower readily available starch content and higher buffering capacity of lucerne compared with maize silage also has a beneficial effect on rumen pH.
-Hard grazing can cause excessive damage to the plant crowns.

 Read case studies from an arable farmer and a dariy farmer on growing lucerne